The Physiology of Base Season—with Dr. Iñigo San Millán

 Dr. Inigo San Millan 54:33

-Yeah, from what I see from all the parameters that we see in the laboratory?
-Right indirectly without doing muscle biopsies?
-Right?
-Is that Yeah, there’s an improvement in the efficiency, especially if type one muscle fibers, that’s where you have the highest mitochondrial number.
-And it’s not just about the number of mitochondria and the synthesis of mitochondria, but about the function.
+Yeah, from what I see from all the parameters that we see in the laboratory, indirectly without doing muscle biopsies is that, yeah, there’s an improvement in the efficiency, especially if type one muscle fibers.
+That’s where you have the highest mitochondrial number and it’s not just about the number of mitochondria and the synthesis of mitochondria, but about the function.
 People talk a lot about mitochondria precursors.
-Nine mitochondria via synthesis right or biogenesis.
-But it’s just, it’s the main thing is the function.
-Right.
-So I think that they like stimulating mitochondrial function is going to be specifically in those type two type one muscle fibers.
-And you can do it see probably an increase in mitochondrial size number.
-This is what we see in studies that have done at Toledo data was Pittsburgh University of Pittsburgh back in the late 1999, or 2001, or something like that about over 20 years ago, looking into patients with diabetes, or prediabetes and how, after a few months of aerobic exercise blown supervisor over exercise with different types of sessions a week, they tripled the number and the size of mitochondria.
-And also their glucose tolerance improves significantly.
-So we know that there are a few reports showing there, especially with with the training, training, and also some populations with chronic diseases, that mitochondrial function increases tremendously.
-And therefore also with athletes as well.
-So that’s where you want to isolate that energy system and focus on improving your mitochondria.
-And the function as well.
-Another thing that is important are the different elements, you know, so one of the things that you prove is the transporters for lactate, right?
-So we have MCT.
-Once you have also the CPT one and CPT to MCT was transport lactate into mitochondria.
-And then CPT ones and CPT tools, transport fatty acids, so it’s different multiple elements that you improve, right?
-During that time, then the glycolytic level, you also improve.
-When you do intensity, you pull those MCT force besides all the whole glycolysis right, and all the enzymes involved glycolysis the turbo, it acts much faster, you can you improve also the capacity to to improve MCT force, which are the transporter that export lactate out of that fiber into the slow twitch muscle fibers.
+Mitochondria via synthesis right or biogenesis, but it’s the main thing is the function.
+So I think that like stimulating mitochondrial function is going to be specifically in those type two, type one muscle fibers and you can see it probably an increase in mitochondrial size number.
+This is what we see in studies that have done at Toledo.
+That was Pittsburgh, University of Pittsburgh back in the late 1999 or 2001 or something like that about over 20 years ago, looking into patients with diabetes or prediabetes and how after a few months of aerobic exercise, blown supervisor over exercise with different types of sessions a week, they tripled the number and the size of mitochondria and also their glucose tolerance improves significantly.
+So we know that there are a few reports showing there, especially with with the training and also some populations with chronic diseases, that mitochondrial function increases tremendously and therefore also with athletes as well.
+So that’s where you want to isolate that energy system and focus on improving your mitochondria and the function as well.
+Another thing that is important are the different elements, so one of the things that you prove is the transporters for lactate.
+So we have MCT1’s.
+You have also the CPT1 and CPT2.
+MCT1 transport lactate into mitochondria and then CPT1s and CPT2s transport fatty acids.
+So it’s different multiple elements that you improve, during that time.
+Then at the glycolytic level, you also improve when you do intensity, you pull those MCT4s.
+Besides all the whole glycolysis right and all the enzymes involved glycolysis the turbo, it acts much faster, you can only improve also the capacity to improve MCT4s, which are the transporter that export lactate out of that fiber into the slow twitch muscle fibers.
 So you overexpress those transporters by isolating that training energy system as well.
-So be and this is well studied already in different settings.
-And especially, again, my colleague, George Brooks, you know, has done a tremendous amount of work for 50 years about all of this, right?
-So it’s great that we can translate this into not working with athletes.
+So and this is well studied already in different settings and especially, again, my colleague, George Brooks has done a tremendous amount of work for 50 years about all of this.
+So it’s great that we can translate this into now working with athletes.

 Trevor Connor 57:34

-And I’ve certainly seen the effect when you have athletes who do all high intensity.
-And they don’t do that that sort of base work.
-I remember one masters who I worked with, he went in and got tested, and just riding at a steady, easy tempo, his lactates were up at 456 millimoles.
-And he could hold that forever.
-You can score on this, this isn’t that hard.
-And our explanation was he was doing so much high intensity work.
-He had overbuilt those MCT four transporters, which were pumping the lactate out, but hadn’t done the work that built the MCT ones to take it in.
+I’ve certainly seen the effect when you have athletes who do all high intensity and they don’t do that that sort of base work.
+I remember one masters who I worked with, he went in and got tested and just riding at a steady, easy tempo, his lactates were up at 4,5,6 millimoles and he could hold that forever.
+He’s going, ‘this isn’t that hard’ and our explanation was he was doing so much high intensity work.
+He had overbuilt those MCT4 transporters, which were pumping the lactate out, but hadn’t done the work that built the MCT1s to take it in.
 So even though he wasn’t going all that hard.
 He was building up a ton of lactate and had nowhere to go.

 Dr. Inigo San Millan 58:15

-Exactly.
-And it probably Yeah, that power up.
+Exactly and it probably, the power up.
 It was very low.
-Right?

 Trevor Connor 58:19

-Yeah, as he was riding steady at like 190 Watts, and his threshold was up around 300.
+Yeah.
+He was riding steady at like 190 Watts and his threshold was up around 300.
 So let’s shift gears, we talked a lot about the physiology.
-Now let’s talk about what sort of work you should be doing in the base season.
-And I’m going to start with a big question for you have should athletes be doing high intensity interval work in the offseason?
-Or in the base season?
-And does that depend on the level of the athlete?
+Now let’s talk about what sort of work you should be doing in the base season and I’m going to start with a big question for you have should athletes be doing high intensity interval work in the offseason or in the base season and does that depend on the level of the athlete?

 Dr. Inigo San Millan 58:49

-Yeah, that’s the question.
-And the way I addressed that is is like, you know, it depends on the goals for next season, are you going to start racing earlier or later, right, so in a month, up and down, makes a big difference.
-So I like to start doing some intensity here and there, right?
-Maybe not for the first month.
-But I like to start throwing intensities, because it’s important to make sure that you keep stimulating that glycolytic pathway, those types of muscle fibers.
-And although again, like glycolytic pathway, because like everything else deteriorates over time, right, so I like to keep stimulated, knowing though that it takes weeks to improve that bioenergetics so and then we have plenty of time if the season is let’s say two or three months out, right?
-But I personally like to after three or four weeks start to throw in some intensity efforts for sure.
+Yeah, that’s the question and the way I address that is is like, it depends on the goals for next season.
+Are you going to start racing earlier or later.
+So in a month, up and down, makes a big difference.
+So I like to start doing some intensity here and there.
+Maybe not for the first month, but I like to start throwing intensities because it’s important to make sure that you keep stimulating that glycolytic pathway, those types of muscle fibers and although again, like glycolytic pathway because like everything else deteriorates over time.
+So I like to keep stimulated, knowing though that it takes weeks to improve that bioenergetics so and then we have plenty of time if the season is let’s say two or three months out, but I personally like to after three or four weeks start to throw in some intensity efforts for sure.
 I like that.

 Trevor Connor 59:44

-Yeah, I like more longer than shorter but I’ve been said to depends on the currency currency group cyclists and their you know if it’s like a punchy writer, write that let’s say a criterium writer, or a writer that is more like a typical classic writer that they need to like very short efforts, you might want to tailor those to four or five minutes, three to five minutes efforts, as opposed to someone who’s a pure climber, but it doesn’t mean that it’s only one and do.
-The other one.
-But I like to mix both in depends on their goals and capabilities of the athletes are some athletes are very good, for example, long efforts, or 1520 minutes or competition pace, but they’re not very good at those changes of gears, you know, in that zone five, you know, those three to five minutes are really high intensity.
-And that’s where like, Okay, we focus more on that aspect, you know, so that’s where those were some of the things that I like to individualize them, according to the necessities of the of the athlete,
+Yeah, I like more longer than shorter, but I’ve been said to depends on the correct sort of cyclists and their, if it’s like a punchy rider, ride that let’s say a criterium rider or a rider that is more like a typical classic rider that they need to like very short efforts.
+You might want to tailor those to four or five minutes, three to five minutes efforts, as opposed to someone who’s a pure climber, but it doesn’t mean that it’s only one and do the other one, but I like to mix both and depends on their goals and capabilities of the athletes or some athletes are very good, for example, at long efforts or 15, 20 minutes at competition pace, but they’re not very good at those changes of gears, in that zone five, those three to five minutes are really high intensity and that’s where like, okay, we focus more on that aspect, so that’s where those were some of the things that I like to individualize them, according to the necessities of the of the athlete.

 Trevor Connor 1:00:53

-let’s check back with Brent Bookwalter, in his description of the sort of work he’d do on the bass season.
+Let’s check back with Brent Bookwalter, in his description of the sort of work he’d do on the base season.

-You know, throughout my career, the the race season, I think continuously got longer, and the offseason got shorter, and the amount of things we needed to work on, got more, and we had more science at our fingertips, more technical stuff to work on.
-So there really wasn’t Yeah, the past five or 10 years of my career, there wasn’t much time to just ride around a lot.
-In general, I would say the brief picture is, you know, a little bit of time off the bike, a little bit of time of unstructured riding.
-And then when I clicked back into sort of training on the road bike, there would probably be a period, but it was quite short, we’re talking a couple of weeks where I would just do entirely unstructured riding.
-And then after that, because we’re looking at the calendar and the clock thinking like races are coming, the structure came back pretty quick.
+You know, throughout my career, the race season, I think continuously got longer and the offseason got shorter and the amount of things we needed to work on, got more and we had more science at our fingertips, more technical stuff to work on.
+So there really wasn’t, yeah, the past five or 10 years of my career, there wasn’t much time to just ride around a lot.
+In general, I would say the brief picture is, a little bit of time off the bike, a little bit of time of unstructured riding and then when I clicked back into sort of training on the road bike, there would probably be a period, but it was quite short, we’re talking a couple of weeks where I would just do entirely unstructured riding and then after that because we’re looking at the calendar and the clock thinking like races are coming, the structure came back pretty quick.
 So yeah, initially, we weren’t doing super high intensity, anaerobic work, but there was metered, a lot of meter work, a lot of lower middle and upper aerobic work.
-Yeah, kind of like zone three stuff, or medio, if you’re Italian.
-Yep, lots of lots of media on the climbs media, on the flats, I’d say like, on the bike strength work, every part of that off the bike strength work, I would say would also be part of that, yeah, and just trying to build that framework, it’s really, I always viewed like the base season or that foundational period as like training to train to do the more heavy high intensity stuff that was really going to lift you and push you into Race mode.
+Yeah, kind of like zone three stuff or medio, if you’re Italian.
+Lots of lots of media on the climbs, medio on the flats, I’d say like on the bike strength work would be part of that.
+Off the bike strength work, I would say would also be part of that.
+Yeah and just trying to build that framework, it’s really, I always viewed like the base season or that foundational period as like training to train to do the more heavy high intensity stuff that was really going to lift you and push you into race mode.

 Trevor Connor 1:02:24

-So we’ll be a couple of quick examples of some structured work you do during that period of time.
+So what would be a couple of quick examples of some structured work you do during that period of time.

 Brent Bookwalter 1:02:30

-Yeah, a lot, a lot of the rides during that time, I would focus on accumulating basically, like progressing, accumulation of time spent in that like that middle aerobic zone, like that tempo ish zone.
-So I would start at the beginning and try to just spend like, you know, 30 minutes have arrived there, do three times 10 minutes, and then I would, you know, stretch it out to 40 or 50.
-And make those blocks of time longer, kind of the classic, like muscle tension or strength work.
-Yep, definitely some forced seated and standing work.
-I think the tendency out of the offseason, or the D training period is to, I always, my tendency was always like, stand up more get out of the saddle more stretch around, but it was important to force myself to sit and sit on the flats and sit on the climbs.
-And also with that just do other like postural training on the bike as well, like, not just only be riding around, you know, on the flat roads, on my tops, you know, with my head and then when chatting, but during that this sort of like tempo time actually spend some time in the drop, spend some time on the hoods, spend some time in those positions that I was going to want to access once I do the higher intensity and when I start racing, so it’s not like a completely different position.
+Yeah, a lot of the rides during that time, I would focus on accumulating basically, like progressing accumulation of time spent in that middle aerobic zone, like that tempo ish zone.
+So I would start at the beginning and try to just spend 30 minutes I’ve arrived there, do three times 10 minutes and then I would stretch it out to 40 or 50 and make those blocks of time longer, kind of the classic like muscle tension or strength work.
+Definitely some forced seated and standing work.
+I think the tendency out of the offseason or the D training period is to, my tendency was always like stand up more, get out of the saddle more, stretch around, but it was important to force myself to sit and sit on the flats and sit on the climbs and also with that just do other like postural training on the bike as well.
+Not just only be riding around on the flat roads, on my tops with my head and then when chatting, but during that this sort of like tempo time actually spend some time in the drop, spend some time on the hoods, spend some time in those positions that I was going to want to access once I do the higher intensity and when I start racing, so it’s not like a completely different position.

 Trevor Connor 1:03:40